-Hereafter follows a summary of musical projects which I have been involved with: * 'Big Pud And The Bouncers' (1989) - a 'one-off' school band who performed an enthusiastic rendition of 'Money for Nothing'. * 'Serenade' (1990) - essentially a garage band who then went on to become 'The Sceptics', a popular South Wales combo. * 'Fruit Fridge' (1990-1991) - a blues and r'n'b group, formed at Bristol Polytechnic/UWE, playing Hendrix, Cream, Fleetwood Mac covers. * 'Caprice' (1991 - 1993) - a pub-rock duo, with whom I often played harmonica. * 'The Leek & Thistle Music Project' (1998-1999) - an investigative project into folk and world music, and digital sound recording, culminating in an unreleased CD entitled 'Patman - Trouble In The City'. * 'Holmes Chapel Ukulele Group' (present) - a ukulele-only group, playing folk and pop songs at local venues.
+The following list is a summary of musical and radio broadcasting projects which I have been involved with in the past: * 'Big Pud And The Bouncers' (1989) - an impromptu school band who performed an enthusiastic mini-gig at a St David's Day concert. * 'Serenade' (1990) - a garage band who then went on to become 'The Sceptics', a popular South Wales combo. * 'Fruit Fridge' (1990-1991) - a blues and r'n'b group, formed at Bristol Polytechnic/UWE, playing Hendrix, Cream, Fleetwood Mac covers. * 'Caprice' (1991 - 1993) - a pub-rock duo, with whom I often played harmonica. * Writer and recording artist for 'Thought for the Day' radio scripts for the Bernie Keith Breakfast Show (Valleys Radio) (1997). * 'The Leek & Thistle Music Project' (1998-1999) - an ongoing investigative project into folk and world music, and digital sound recording, culminating in an unreleased CD of original composed music entitled 'Patman - Trouble In The City'.
+Recordings from this project were used on two University student movie projects entitled 'Technophobia' and 'The Duke'.